SANJAI-s0/IRS_genai/README.md

 # 🔎 Information Retrieval System using Gemini API

 This is an intelligent Information Retrieval System built using **Python**, **Streamlit**, and **Google's Gemini API**.
-Users can upload PDF or text documents and ask questions — the app provides context-aware answers powered by Gemini 2.0 Flash.
+Users can upload PDF, DOCX, or text documents and ask questions — the app provides context-aware answers powered by Gemini 2.0 Flash.

 ---

 ## 📌 Use Case

-- Upload any **PDF or TXT file**
+- Upload any **PDF, DOCX, or TXT file**
 - Ask **natural language questions** about the uploaded content
-- Get **accurate, context-sensitive responses** via Gemini LLM
+- Generate **summaries** of uploaded documents
+- Export answers or summaries as **PDFs**
+- Convert responses into **text-to-speech audio**

 Common use cases include:

 - 📘 Academic research or literature review
 - 🏫 Educational queries from notes or study material
 - 📄 Legal/medical/business document understanding
+- 🔉 Audio-based document briefing for accessibility

 ---